 In the case of the audit of a charitable institution, attention should be paid to the following matters :

 - Studying the constitution under which the charitable institution has been set up.
-It may be registered as a society under the Societies Registration Act, 1860 as a company limited guarantee or as a trust.
+It may be registered as a society under the Societies Registration Act, 1860 as a company limited by guarantee or as a trust.
 If the charitable institution is a public trust, the provision of the State Legislation, if any, affecting its accounts and audit should be taken into account.

-- Verifying whether the institution is being managed in the manner contemplated the law under which it has been set up.
+- Verifying whether the institution is being managed in the manner contemplated by the law under which it has been set up.

 - Examining the system of internal check, especially as regards accounting of amounts collected.